baubrun/Comedy-Scheduler/README.md

 A web portal for 3 comedy clubs.
 Users can purchase tickets to events.
-Registered users can create and update event information along with photos and social media links of performers.
+Registered users can CRUD event information along with photos and social media links of performers.

-Technologies:  Node.js, React, Redux, Stripe
+Technologies: Express.js, Mongo DB, Node.js, React, Redux, Stripe

 Enter "npm run dev" to start the project.